NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 #### Raspberry Pi

 I recommend the raspberry pi (RPi) version 3B+ or 4.
-The RPi must have wifi and bluetooth (if you want to use the ios app - which is recomended).
+The RPi must have wifi and bluetooth (if you want to use the ios app - which is recommended).

 Can you use a pi zero W?
 Simply put - I am not sure.
 If you have one lying around - please try it and let me know how it works.
 >The original pi zeroW had only one core.
 The python program is written to use multi-cores as much as possible but the code will run on one core - meaning it will not crash.
-The problem is that the audio sampling and playback could be affected by file operations (like saving to SSD card) - and may create studdering in playback.
+The problem is that the audio sampling and playback could be affected by file operations (like saving to SSD card) - and may create stuttering in playback.
 At some point I intend to test this - and when I do I will update this.

 What about the pi zero 2 W?
 I have not obtained one yet - but I think it should work just fine as it has 4 cores.
 So go for it!